For a definition of the Oliver Pharr method see .

 Info displays the maximum depth and force during the indentation

-Parameters shows the selected range in nm and in % of the maximum force, and the correction .
+Parameters shows the selected range in nm and in % of the maximum force, the correction , and the radial correction.

 The fitting range can be selected either using the mouse or typing in the range entries.
 The range can be defined either in nm or in percent of the maximum force.
-It is often recommended to use the range 0.5–15 % F for the hp fit and 40–98 % F for the S fit, see section 5.2.
+It is often recommended to use the range 40–98 % F for the fit, see section 6.2.

 The parameter accounts for any deviations from the axisymmetric case and is used in the calculation of the reduced modulus in equation (10).
-Currently, the default value is the value for three-sided pyramides .
+Currently, the default value is no correction .
 The value supplied by the user is saved in the settings and can be reset to its default value.

-Fit buttons for the two fits, see section 5.2 for details of the calculation.
+Fit button, see section 6.2 for details of the calculation.

-Results displays all results in the following order: the residual depth , the power of the power law function, the parameter , the contact depth , the slope , the contact area , the indentation hardness , the contact modulus , the indentation modulus and the ranges used for the fitting procedures.
+Results displays all results in the following order: the residual depth , the power of the power law function, the parameter , the contact depth , the slope , the contact area , the indentation hardness , the contact modulus , the indentation modulus and the ranges used for the fitting procedure.
 The variables are described in detail in section 6.2.
 If the fittings procedure failed a warning is shown.